--Apply to control annual broadleaf weeds when the crop has 1-2 fully expanded trifoliate leaves but before bloom stage of bean growth -Add nonionic surfactant to be 0.25% of the spray solution (1.0 qt/100 gal of spray).

-- -Add 0.5 to 1.0 pt/A of bentazon (Basagran) to reduce the expression of injury symptoms or use Varisto 4.18L which is a prepackaged mixture of Raptor plus Basagran; 21 fl oz of Varisto = 4 fl oz of Raptor and 21 fl oz of Basagran 4L - -Strictly observe all plantback restrictions. - -Raptor is an ALS inhibitor, Group 2 herbicide, and there is widespread resistance in the region to this family of herbicides.

--Rainfastness is 1 h.
+- -Apply to control annual broadleaf weeds when the crop has 1-2 fully expanded trifoliate leaves but before bloom stage of bean growth -Add nonionic surfactant to be 0.25% of the spray solution (1 qt/100 gal of spray). - -Add 0.5 to 1 pt/A of bentazon (Basagran) to reduce the expression of injury symptoms or use Varisto 4.18L which is a prepackaged mixture of Raptor plus Basagran; 21 fl oz/A of Varisto = 4 fl oz/A of Raptor and 21 fl oz/A of Basagran 4L - -Strictly observe all plant back restrictions. - -Raptor is an ALS inhibitor, Group 2 herbicide, and there is widespread resistance in the region to this family of herbicides. - -Rainfastness is 1 h.
 Do not apply more than 4 fl oz/A per year and more than one application per growing season.

-2

-Sandea 75DF

-0.50 to 0.66 oz/A

-halosulfuron

-0.023 to 0.031 lb/A

-30

-12
+2 Sandea 75DF 0.50 to 0.66 oz/A halosulfuron 0.023 to 0.03 1 lb/A 30 12 -Apply w ith nonionic surfactant at 0.
+25% of the spray solution ( 1 qt/100 gal of spray sol olution) to control y ellow nutsedge an d certain

-- -Apply with nonionic surfactant at 0.25% of the spray solution (1.0 qt/100 gal of spray solution) to control yellow nutsedge and certain annual broadleaf weeds.
+- -Apply with nonionic surfactant at 0.25% of the spray solution (1 qt/100 gal of spray solution) to control yellow nutsedge and certain annual broadleaf weeds.
 Use only the lower rate when treating snap beans. - -Applications should be sprayed when the crop has 2-3 trifoliate leaves and annual weeds are less than 2 inches tall.
 (Treatments applied when beans are younger increases the risk of temporary stunting, and applications after the 3 trifoliate leaf stage increases the risk of a split set.)
 Occasionally, slight yellowing of the crop may be observed within a week of Sandea application.
 When observed, recovery is rapid with no effect on yield or maturity. - -Sandea provides both residual and postemergence control of susceptible weed species.
 Provides control of yellow nutsedge and certain annual broadleaf weeds.
 Control of weeds taller than 3 inches may not be adequate. - -Sandea is an ALS inhibiting herbicide and resistant weed populations are common in the region.
-Do not use Group 2 herbicides repeatedly in the same field. - -Do not apply Sandea to crops treated with a soil-applied organophosphate insecticide, or use a foliar applied organophosphate insecticide within 21 days before or 7 days after a Sandea application.
+Do not use Group 2 herbicides repeatedly in the same field. - -Do not apply Sandea to crops treated with a soil-applied organophosphate insecticide or use a foliar applied organophosphate insecticide within 21 days before or 7 days after a Sandea application. - -Rainfastness is 4 h.

--Rainfastness is 4 h.
-Do not apply more than 2 applications, or more than 2 oz of product per year.
+-Do not apply more than 2 applications, or more than 2 oz/A of product per year.